GlenAllachie 12 Year Old

 Thoughts: There are desperately few Speyside distilleries that bottle at a standard 46%, so any new release that takes that approach will be welcomed by me, especially when it comes at less than £40 a bottle.

-It’s a very pleasant mouthful of whisky though perhaps a little one-dimensional?
+This is a very pleasant mouthful of whisky though perhaps a bit one-dimensional?
 Certainly at first, it is dominated by those Toffee notes.
-Water unveils a fruitier side to it, though the wonderfully creamy mouthfeel seems to suffer a little.
+A little oak dominated maybe.
+Water reveals a fruitier side to it, though the wonderfully creamy mouthfeel seems to suffer a little.

-Still, that aside, there is good intensity to the flavour and it comes bottled at higher strength and is very well priced.
-Those things combined make the new GlenAllachie range one of the most exciting developments in the Speyside category for quite some time.
+That aside, there is good intensity to the flavour and it comes bottled at higher strength and is very well priced.
+Perhaps future releases will find more balance between spirit and oak.
+Still one of the most exciting developments in the Speyside category for quite some time.

 __________